Limits of self-interacting neutrinos from the BAO and CMB phase shift: The phase shift with non-standard model neutrino physics

 We apply the same algorithm as discussed in section~\ref{sec::smneutrinosbaos} for the BAO signal, but now multiple times for $G_{\mathrm{eff}}$ varied between $[-6, 0.5]$.
 As we expect, we find that for very small $G_{\mathrm{eff}}$ the power spectrum and phase shift is effectively the same as for the case of $\Lambda$CDM with Standard Model neutrinos.
 In Figure~\ref{fig:templatefitsGeff} we show the numerically extracted phase shift with varying $G_{\mathrm{eff}}$, and a fit through it.
 In practice, we fit the phase shift considering the functional form of $f(k)$ for the Standard Model case \citep{baumann2019first, wallisch2019cosmological} modulated by extra variations on amplitude and scale-dependence due to the delayed free streaming.
 This contrasts with the fits shown in \cite{montefalcone2025directly} for the CMB, in which they fit only the amplitude change and neglect the scale dependent change in the phase shift signal.
 However, carefully studying Figures 2, 6 and 7 in their work shows a similar scale-dependent change in the signal.
 In line with the scale-dependent damping and shifting `peak' seen in the results of \cite{choi2018probing}, we find that such changes can be well-represented by a changes in amplitude $A$ and additional exponential damping parameterized by $B$, both functions of $G_{\mathrm{eff}}$, such we have

 In each case, the parameters $A$ and $B$ have been fit using the package \textsc{emcee} \citep{foreman2013emcee},\footnote{https://emcee.readthedocs.io/en/stable/\#} and this equation and the figure shows the phase shift amplitude for $N_{\mathrm{eff}} = 3.044$ relative to a spectrum with $N_{\mathrm{eff}} = 0$.
+We found that using \textsc{emcee} gave results fairly consistent with using the \textsc{scipy.optimize.minimize} algorithm \citep{virtanen2020scipy, 2020SciPy-NMeth, mckinney-proc-scipy-2010} but also allowed us to estimate uncertainties on $A$ and $B$.
 More generally, we could write the shift in the $k$s in the matter power spectrum oscillations relative to $\Lambda$CDM with $N_{\mathrm{eff}} = 3.044$ as

 In the limit that $G_{\mathrm{eff}} \rightarrow 0$, we have the standard model phase shift as $A \rightarrow 1$ and $B \rightarrow 0$, giving

 which in turn reduces to the standard BAO wiggles in the case where $N_{\mathrm{eff}}$ is equal to the fiducial value.